aarsonline/aarsonline.github.io/class1/leu1/REF.md

 Starzyk, Ruth M., Teresa A. Webster, and Paul Schimmel.
 "Evidence for dispensable sequences inserted into a nucleotide fold."
 Science 237.4822 (1987): 1614-1618.

-Casey, Jillian P., et al. "Identification of a mutation in LARS as a novel cause of infantile hepatopathy."
-Molecular genetics and metabolism 106.3 (2012): 351-358.

-Lenz, Dominic, et al. "Genotypic diversity and phenotypic spectrum of infantile liver failure syndrome type 1 due to variants in LARS1."
-Genetics in Medicine 22.11 (2020): 1863-1873.

 Perona, John J., and Andrew Hadd.
 "Structural diversity and protein engineering of the aminoacyl-tRNA synthetases."
 Biochemistry 51.44 (2012): 8705-8729.